Moonesh0805/places-around-me/README.md

 ![theatre](./theatre.png)

 ## Result:
-The program for implementing image map is executed sucessfully
+The program for implementing image map is executed sucessfully.